sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

 * Choose the *AppMarket* tab on the left menu of the screen and then *Appliances*.
 * Choose the OS system: **Ubuntu 15.04 Desktop - KVM** and click on the tick-box left to it.
 * Click on the `Import` button at the top-right corner of the screen.
-* A dialogue will pop up, asking you for a few details:
+* A dialogue will pop up, asking you for a few details.
+Edit as follows:
   * Datastore for images: **104: local images ssd**.
   * Image Name: **Cursus Image**.
   * Template Name: **Cursus Template**.